LaunchCodeEducation/data-analysis/src/chapters/data-manipulation/data-manipulation.rst

 .. admonition:: Question

-   What is the syntax for multiple aggregation functions across a single column, such as 'age'?
+   What is the syntax for multiple aggregation functions across a single column, such as ``'age'``?

 .. admonition:: Question